patrickthebold/patrickthebold.github.io/content/posts/react_part_iii.md

 The design will be personal, as this app has a target audience of one.
 I see three main pages:

-1. The current track.
+1. The player.
 1. The queue.
 1. The library.

+In this post I will focus on the Player, and furthermore, modeling the state needed for the player.

-## The Current Track
+## The Player

 Here we need information about the current track:
 * Title